wisesand/crazy-blog/README.md

 1. Make sure you have [Node.js](https://nodejs.org) installed

+2. Install the json server to fetch data from a server

 ```shell
 npm install -g json-server
 ```

-2. Clone the project to your local machine
+3. Clone the project to your local machine

 ```shell
 git clone https://github.com/wisesand/crazy-blog.git
 ```

-3. Go to the project directory and run
+4. Go to the project directory and run

 ```shell
 npm install
 ```

-4. Start the development server
+5. Start the development server

 ```shell
 npm start
 ```

-5. Watch the local json server by running the following
+6. Watch the local json server by running the following

 ```shell
 json-server --watch db.json --port 4040